We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - using products with salicylic acid to remove dead skin cells and other debris

-Nodules are hard, painful, inflamed lumps located deep within the skin.
-They look like larger, deeper papules and have no visible center or head.
+Nodules are hard, inflamed lumps located deep within the skin.
+Like papules, nodules have no visible head.

-Nodules are a severe form of acne blemish, and they can cause skin complications such as dark spots or scarring.
+Nodules are a severe form of acne blemish and can cause skin complications such as dark spots or scarring.

-Cysts are very large, soft, painful, red or white lumps situated deep in the skin.
-They are filled with pus.
+Cysts are very large, painful, red or white lumps situated deep in the skin.
+Unlike nodules, these cysts fill with pus and are typically soft to the touch.

-People cannot treat moderate-to-severe inflammatory blemishes at home.
+People cannot usually treat severe inflammatory blemishes at home.
 These lesions require care from a doctor or dermatologist.

-The doctor can use many products and procedures to treat nodules and cysts.
-These include:
+A doctor may recommend a combination of medications and procedures to treat nodules and cysts.
+These may include:

 - antibiotics, such as tetracycline, doxycycline, and amoxicillin